 POST-DISASTER CHARITY SCAMS

-If you receive a request for donations, follow these steps
+If you receive a request for donations, follow these steps before handing over money:

 Missouri won judgments in both cases.

 Take the time to use your head